keycloak/keycloak-quickstarts/app-profile-jee-vanilla/README.md

 As an alternative you can create the client by importing the file [client-import.json](config/client-import.json).

-Next, configure the OIDC adapter via JBoss EAP server subsystem.
+Next, configure the OIDC adapter via the RH-SSO client adapter subsystem.
 To do this use the following steps:

 * Click on `Installation` in the tab for the client you created
 * Select `Keycloak OIDC JBoss Subsystem XML`